Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/advancing_frames.md

 This is most visible with details like hair or clothes.

-When something long and soft, like a scarf or tentacle, is pulled back and forth, the drag can make it take a wavy S shape.
+Long soft things, like scarves or tentacles, often create wavy "S" shapes as they're pulled back and forth.

 [Short Video Guide](https://youtu.be/4OxphYV8W3E?t=7)